 The FSSAI has launched a new mobile application ("App") which allows food business operators to check their compliance and allows customers to raise complaints regarding food safety.
 This App is available on android platform, with built-in geolocation function which allows all android device users to automatically detect their location.
 While food business operators ("FBOs") can use this for registration and to check compliance of multiple outlets, customers can use the same to file complaints regarding quality of packaged food and ready-to-eat food served in outlets along with photos.
 The App also allows FBOs to use the food safety inspection tool to either self-check compliance or seek expert inspection and generate automated reports for multiple locations.
 At the same time it also has provision for the customers to enter the license/registration number of the FBO to submit information about manufacturing date, expiry date and general adherence to food safety standards by any food business operator.
+The customer is also given the option of rating the overall hygiene of the food serving establishment.
 The App also provides access to regular updates about new FSSAI guidelines and directives along with webinars for online training in license/registration process, packaging and labeling and food product approval to help FBOs as well as customers understand the regulatory parameters better.